openjs-foundation/summit/2019-12-Montreal/agenda.md

 ## Timings:
 - Both Days: 1000 - 1800

+## Slack - OpenJS Foundation
+Link to join slack: https://communityinviter.com/apps/js-foundation/join-openjs-foundation-on-slack .
+Once you join the OpenJS Foundation Slack Workspace, you can participate in any of the public channels.
+If you are new to Slack, you can view a full list of available channels by clicking the “Channels” link on the left.

 ## Room Setup - both days:
 We will have 3 room on both days.
 All three room will have Zoom Id to join remotely and hopefully, sessions will be recorded.
 - Room 510AC : ~ 120 People